IncinX/foundryvtt-farhome/FarhomeFoundryTodo.md

 - [ ] Default values for token lighting
 - [ ] Try removing the bold from the text labels everywhere
 - [ ] Consider applying a blur and darkening effect to the farhome background
-- [ ] Add indicators in the summary for how much was added by bonus modifiers)
+- [ ] Add indicators in the summary for how much was added by bonus modifiers
-- [ ] Cleanup integrated roller code (flatten and rename)
 - [ ] Create clean infrastructure for creating new roll templates, re-rolling from templates, re-posting rolls from re-rolled templates.
 Document it in code.
-- [ ] Make system context obsolete.
-Add all current system functions to the local context.
-- [ ] Create macro to search/replace all character item templates to make deprecation of template stuff easier.
-- [ ] Change Mustache renderer to handlebars renderer
 - [ ] Upgrade FoundryVTT to the latest version (and verify that my system keeps working) - Do this on test server first after the new updates are out.

 ## P2